ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ```

 The only dependency you will need for this extension is the `ballerina-lang` project.
 Add the following Maven repository
-to your project to get the `ballerina-lang-1.0.0.jar`.
+to your project to get the `ballerina-lang` dependency.
 > http://maven.wso2.org/nexus/content/repositories/releases/

 Given below is a sample `build.gradle` file for the project.